rsagroup/rsatoolbox/docs/source/operations.rst

 for the most common transformations and a general ``transform`` function, which takes the function to be applied as input.
 These functions are available in ``rsatoolbox.rdm``

-The specific transformations are: ``rank_transform``, ``positive_transform``, and ``sqrt_transform``.
+The specific transformations are: ``rank_transform``, ``positive_transform``, ``sqrt_transform`` and ``minmax_transform``.
-They take only a RDMs object as input and compute a rank transform, set all negative values to 0, or compute a square root of each value respectively.
+They take only a RDMs object as input and compute a rank transform, set all negative values to 0, compute a square root of each value respectively, or normalize them into a range of 0 to 1.

+There are also and two important transformations as part of the Topological RSA framework, ``geotopological_transform`` and ``geodesic_transform``.
+They perform a transformations that emphasize both the geometric and topological properties of dissimilarity distribution, in terms of neighborhood information, global structure, as well as graph theoretical measures.
+For more information regarding the Topological RSA framework, please refer to "The Topology and Geometry of Neural Representations" by Lin, B., & Kriegeskorte, N. (2023, arXiv:2309.11028).

 For example: